-On July 30, 2011 I had the pleasure of photographing LA Rising (Rage Against the Machine, Muse, Rise Against, Miss Lauryn Hill, et al) in Los Angeles, CA. Check out the published gallery on Verbicide Magazine.
+On July 30, I had the pleasure of photographing LA Rising (Rage Against the Machine, visit this site Muse, Rise Against, Miss Lauryn Hill, et al) in Los Angeles, CA. Check out the published gallery on Verbicide Magazine.

 There are very few bands I’ll travel to another state to go see.
 Rage Against the Machine (RATM) happens to be one of them.
 The day tickets for the show, dubbed LA Rising, went on sale, I had a pair in hand and a flight down to Los Angeles booked within an hour.
 At the time, I didn’t even care about photographing the show–I just wanted to see one of my all-time favorite bands.

 Why has Rage been one of my bucket list bands to see since middle school?
 I’ll begin by confessing that I’m a pop music junkie, thanks to my upbringing.
 I spent the bulk of my life growing up on an island, where the primary music genres are pop and Hawaiian.
 Even my dad knows the words to Taylor Swift and Lady Gaga songs because even they are part of the “adult contemporary” radio playlists in Hawaii.
 Anytime we had a concert, it was a ska/Hawaiian local band, or a huge pop star who could afford to come out to the islands.
 Case in point, my first concert ever was Destiny’s Child at the Blaisdell Arena in September 2001.